 Guarantees offer security, assuring customers that if anything were ever to go wrong, they wouldn't be alone.
 For many customers, this is often worth an extra £10, and one of the many reasons consumers choose to shop at John Lewis again and again.

 We're finishing with something a little different.
 In a day and age when it often feels like everything has been done, enter VOXI - the mobile network aimed at millenials.

 EE, 02, Three, the prices may differ, but their offerings are - when it comes down to it - pretty similar.
 VOXI are doing things differently by offering more of what their young target audience want most: unlimited data for social media.

 Yep, you heard that right.
 This means unlimited Instagram, Twitter, Facebook (including Messenger), WhatsApp, Pinterest Snapchat and Viber.
 For those aged 16-24, who spend around 3 hours a day on social media alone, this is a big pull and sets them completely apart from the crowd.
 Of this same age group, only 15% see phone calls as the most important method of communication, making the 'unlimited calls' many other networks offer pale in comparison.

 VOXI are not only offering a really great package here, but also showing consumers they get it.
 VOXI understand that times are changing, consumers needs and wants are changing, and have come up with a product that is moving with the times, not against them.

 Customer service is evolving.
 In order to stand out in an overcrowded marketplace, it's important to offer a little bit more to the 21st century's demanding customers.
 Make them feel secure, make them feel happy, and make them feel part of something, and shout it from the rooftops.

 Want to know about showcasing customer happiness through the power of reviews?
-Give one our friendly team a call, or head over to our website to jump on live chat with one of our advisors - they'll be able to help you with anything you want to know.
+Head over to our website or jump on live chat with one of our advisors.